 Q-Can you describe a typical workout?
 How much of your event is strength, how much technique?

+Q-One of your fellow javelin specialists at UCSD is current NCAA Division II men's champion Nick Howe.
 Is it beneficial having a high level competitor training with you?
 Do the two of you exchange tips and ideas?

 Nick and I are like brother and sister.
 We talk to each other every day.
 We

 give one another tips and ideas all the time.
 We like to practice with one